Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Nevertheless, the first trial of the stalker variant had been a measured success.
 They had come within a fraction of a claw-length from decapitating the Human commander, and *that* would likely have been a devastating blow.
 Certainly the individual in question was the same one that had led the assault on the Hive, which implied that the Humans did not have many at all.

 They would target that one specifically whenever they could.
 One such assault would inevitably succeed eventually.
-And when it was, they would…
+And when it was, they would...

 ...would...

 A distracting new note joined the communications channels, and the Alpha-of-Alphas tuned into them with a growing sense of interest.
 It had expected to receive intelligence and insights as the stranded Eater forces were surrounded and crushed.
 It had expected mounting panic.

-Instead… there was something different on emote feeds.
+Instead... there was something different on emote feeds.
 Something entirely unexpected.

 *\<Delight>*
 *\<Ecstasy>*